+By changing Bank Rate – the rate of interest that the Bank of England pays on reserve balances held by commercial banks and building societies – the Bank of England is able to influence a range of other borrowing and lending rates set by commercial banks and building societies, and hence spending in the economy, in order to keep inflation on track to meet the 2% inflation target.
 A reduction in interest rates makes saving less attractive and borrowing more attractive, which stimulates spending.
-Lower interest rates can affect consumers’ and firms’ cash-flow – a fall in interest rates reduces the income from savings and the interest payments due on loans.
+Lower interest rates can also affect consumers’ and firms’ cash-flow – a fall in interest rates reduces the income from savings and the interest payments due on loans.
 Borrowers tend to spend more of any extra money they have than lenders, so the net effect of lower interest rates through this cash-flow channel is to encourage higher spending in aggregate.
 The opposite occurs when interest rates are increased.

 Changes in spending feed through into output and, in turn, into employment.
 That can affect wage costs by changing the relative balance of demand and supply for workers.
 But it also influences wage bargainers’ expectations of inflation – an important consideration for the eventual settlement.
 The impact on output and wages feeds through to producers’ costs and prices, and eventually consumer prices.

-We cannot be precise about the size or timing of all these channels.
-But the maximum effect on output is estimated to take up to about one year.
-And the maximum impact of a change in interest rates on consumer price inflation takes up to about two years.
+There are time lags before changes in interest rates affect spending and saving decisions, and longer still before they affect consumer prices.
+While it is difficult to be too precise about the size or timing of all these channels, the maximum effect of a change in interest rates on output is estimated to take up to about one year, and the maximum impact on consumer price inflation takes up to about two years.
 So interest rates have to be set based on judgments about what inflation might be – the outlook over the coming few years – not what it is today.